Chromatic splitting for the $K(2)$-local sphere at $p=2$: Preliminaries

 We refer to this spectral sequences as the {\it topological duality spectral sequence}.
-We may abbreviate this as the TDSS.
-There are variants we use; for example, we could smash the tower of \eqref{duality-tower} with a spectrum $Y$ to get a spectral sequence converging to $\pi_\ast L_{K(2)}(E^{h\SS_2^1} \wedge Y)$. \end{rem}
+We may abbreviate this as the TDSS. \end{defn} \begin{rem} There are variants we use; for example, we could smash the tower of \eqref{duality-tower} with a spectrum $Y$ to get a spectral sequence converging to the homotopy groups $\pi_\ast L_{K(2)}(E^{h\SS_2^1} \wedge Y)$. \end{rem}